This BPS-accredited degree allows you to combine the study of animal, plant and human biology with the study of human and animal behaviour.

 Cambridge Pre-UCambridge Pre-U

 D3,D3,M2-D3,M2,M2 in Principal Subjects including Biology (at grade D3) and preferably Chemistry.
-GCSE Mathematics grade B required if not offered at a higher level.
+GCSE Mathematics grade B or 6 required if not offered at a higher level.

 PARTNERS - A LevelsPARTNERS - A Levels